rrcobb/snake_game/README.md

 - (buffer the input)
 - pop / burst of bg color when eating dot
 - (user editable) game settings: size, speed, colors, icons?
-- use a worker thread to speed something up?
+- windows build, so keely can download
 - show timing information
 - profiling? care more abt speed and memory use?
   - cache the rng for the dot random location
   - where is the actual speed cost?
+- use a worker thread to speed something up?
 - use some kind of fancy data structure somehow (for what?)
 - tests
 - handle window resize well